-- An IRP3(a) application form must be submitted in respect of the above. - Paragraph 9(3) of the Fourth Schedule prescribes that the employer must submit a directive application before paying out a lump sum to the employee. - The severance benefit reasons (e.g. severance benefits retrenchment, severance benefit - retrenchment, etc.) must be used.
+- An IRP3(a) application form must be submitted in respect of the above. - Paragraph 9(3) of the Fourth Schedule prescribes that the employer must submit a directive application before paying out a lump sum to the employee. - The severance benefit reasons (e.g. severance benefits retrenchment, severance benefits - death, etc.) must be used.

-- The severance benefit rates will be applicable where the employer uses the severance benefit reasons on the IRP3(a) directive application form and source code 3901 must be used on the IRP5/IT3(a) certificate. - The full amount must reflect under code 3901 and the tax under code 4115 on the IRP5/IT3(a) certificate.
+- The severance benefit rates will be applicable where the employer uses the severance benefit reasons on the IRP3(a) directive application form and source code 3901 must be used on the IRP5/IT3(a) certificate. - The full amount must reflect under code 3901 and the tax under code 4115 on the IRP5 certificate.
+If IT3(a) certificate is issued, reason code 04 must be used.